ayodorigan/wesabi_pos/MPESA_SETUP.md

-# M-Pesa Integration Setup Guide
+# M-Pesa Integration Setup Guide for Till Numbers

-This guide will help you set up M-Pesa STK Push payments for Wesabi Pharmacy POS system.
+This guide will help you set up M-Pesa STK Push payments for Wesabi Pharmacy POS system using a **Till Number**.

 ## Prerequisites

-1. A Safaricom M-Pesa Paybill or Till Number
+1. A Safaricom M-Pesa **Till Number** (Not Paybill)
 2. Access to Safaricom Daraja API Portal (https://developer.safaricom.co.ke)
 3. Supabase account with your project set up